-UK devolution created a national Parliament in Scotland, a national Assembly in Wales and a national Assembly in Northern Ireland.
-This process transferred varying levels of power from the UK Parliament to the UK's nations - but kept authority over the devolved institutions in the UK Parliament itself.
+Devolution in the UK created a national Parliament in Scotland, a national Assembly in Wales and a national Assembly in Northern Ireland.
+This process transferred, and continues to transfer, varying levels of power from the UK Parliament to the UK's nations - but kept authority over the devolved institutions in the UK Parliament itself.

 Scotland, Wales and Northern Ireland all held successful referendums on devolution in the late 1990s.
 This led to the establishment of separate Parliaments or Assemblies and the democratic election of officials.